 How are mooncakes made?

-First, an entire salted egg yolk is moulded by hand into the middle of a ball of dense filling.
+To make a traditional Hong Kong-style mooncake, first, an entire salted egg yolk is moulded by hand into the middle of a ball of dense filling.
 The roundness of the egg yolk should be carefully maintained at this stage.
 Then, the ball is wrapped into a round of thin pastry.
 The ball is then stamped into the ubiquitous uniform mooncake shape by a wood or plastic mould.

 The pastry to filling ratio should be approximately 1:2, and the pastry can be made even thinner without breaking at the shaping stage if done by an experienced chef.